top of page

 How long is an IFGA training program?

-IFGA offers three certification levels based on your graded performance: IFGA Guide (60-75%), IFGA Principal Guide (76-85%), and IFGA Master Guide (86+).
+IFGA offers three certification levels based on your graded performance: IFGA Guide (60-75%), IFGA Advanced Guide (76-85%), and IFGA Ambassador (86+).
 Each level is awarded based on the candidate’s performance in their assessment, which covers areas such as guided experience, technique, and knowledge.

 What are the different levels of IFGA certification?